1 Part Course |

 Regular areas of VAT work cover financial services, land and property, partial exemption, international supply chains, inward investment into the UK and resolving disputes with HMRC.

-This VAT & Financial Services masterclass is for participants to understand the VAT issues that arise when providing or receiving the full range of financial services.
+VAT and Financial Services training will help you understand Value Added Tax issues that arise when providing or receiving the full range of financial services.

 This course is an essential part of developing knowledge for:

-• Tax and legal professionals advising clients on the VAT treatment of their transactions, particularly for advisers specialising in direct taxes or contract law where VAT may not be their focus and for whom an awareness of VAT issues will add to their breadth of knowledge and identify conflicts between the various disciplines.
+• Tax and legal professionals advising clients on the VAT treatment of their transactions.
+This is particularly relevant for advisers specialising in direct taxes or contract law.
+Especially where VAT may not be their focus, and for whom an awareness of VAT issues will add to their breadth of knowledge, identifying conflicts between the various disciplines.

-• Management or ‘in-house’ staff in the financial services industry for whom an awareness of VAT issues will inform the plans for growth or new venture not least the early negotiations with suppliers, customers and counterparties.
+• Management or ‘in-house’ staff in the financial services industry, for whom an awareness of VAT issues will inform the plans for growth or new ventures.
+Not least the early negotiations with suppliers, customers and counterparties.

-• Tax compliance staff looking to widen their horizons and have more informed discussions with clients.
+• Tax compliance staff widening their horizons and having more informed discussions with clients.

-The course will include real world examples throughout and some unexpected and counter-intuitive VAT consequences.
+The course will include real-world examples throughout and some unexpected and counterintuitive VAT on financial services consequences.

 Number of places: